Harrison-Li/SAMGPT/README.md

 **prop_finetuning**\
 This file contains code for both structure-conditional and property-conditional molecular generation.\
-Compared with the original MolGPT, I introduced an adapter module and classifier-free guidance, which enable the model to be fine-tuned using a mixture of data (structures with or without property annotations).
+Compared with the original MolGPT, I introduced an adapter module and classifier-free guidance, which enable the model to be fine-tuned using a mixture of data (structures with or without property values (N/A)).
 This method allows the model to incorporate information from both the pre-trained structural features and the fine-tuned property values.

 **scaf_finetuning**\
 This file contains codes for just strcture constrained generation.